Ferrite-FEM/Ferrite.jl/docs/src/topics/reference_shapes.md

 !!! note "Definition of codimension"
     In Ferrite, *codimension* is defined relative to the reference dimension of the specific entity.
-    Note that other Finite Element codes may define it differently (e.g. as the highest reference dimension in the grid).
+    Note that other Finite Element codes may define it differently (e.g. relative the highest reference dimension in the grid).

 ## Entity numbering
 Each reference shape defines the numbering of its `Vertex`, `Edge`, and `Face` entities,